linxiaobo/linxiaobo/symlink of vagrant.md

 # Error for Symlink `ln -s` in Vagrant ssh

 I have a project that need just add module to a separated repository, so I want to develop in a folder outside the project then symlink to the project to run and test.
-I use Vagrant for development, but in Vagrant ssh, I got "Input / Output error" when try to `ln -s development_directory project_directory`, after hours searching in Google and try, got this work for my case.
+I use Vagrant for development, but in Vagrant ssh, I got "Input / Output error" when try to `ln -s development_directory project_directory`, after hours searching in Google and try, got solution below in my case.

 ## 1. Add symlink access to `Vagrantfile`
 ```